 Free website hosting has plenty going for it, especially if you’re starting out or when money is tight, but it comes with challenges.
 Although you may not be exchanging money for your WordPress hosting, a free plan could cost you in other ways.
 After all, you get what you pay for, right?

-Read on to discover why these “free” services are anything but and how a premium WordPress hosting service like Pressable can actually save you money in the long run.
+Read on to learn more about the differences that exist between free and paid website hosting plans and to discover whether a premium WordPress hosting service, like Pressable, can save you money in the long run.

 Little to No Support

 WordPress is intentionally easy to use, but that doesn’t mean you’re automatically a web developer.
 Your site may go down, or you could break it when trying to make changes.

 It costs a company to provide customer service, and free users don’t always get access to it.
 That means you won’t know where to turn if problems happen.
 Even if someone answers the phone or your emails, you won’t get the comprehensive 24/7 WordPress hosting support you would with Pressable’s managed WordPress hosting.